ntorii/testandplayrepo/README.md

 2. Understand the above sentence.

 ## Recommended learnings
-Learn by doing.
+1. Learn by doing.
-Learn how to make changes and commit to main repo.
+2. Learn how to make changes and commit to main repo.
+3. Learn how to setup ssh key.
+4. Setup 2-factor authentication on github account.